katyaskoro/rsschool-cv/cv.md

 > Faculty of Economics, Finance and Сredit

 ## English
-> Elementary (A2), I hope.
-I keep learn English to this day with a native speaker.
+> Elementary (A2).
+I'm studying English in course "IT English".